-All over-the-counter derivative transactions are conducted under standardised ISDA (International Swaps and Derivatives Association Inc) master agreements and CSA (Credit Support Annex).
-The Group has collateral agreements between the individual group entities, of which PAC, (which the Fund is a sub-fund of), is one, and relevant counterparties in place under each of these market master agreements.
+All over-the-counter derivative transactions are conducted under standardised ISDA (International Swaps and Derivatives Association Inc) master agreements and CSA (Credit Support Annex) in accordance with the regulatory requirements.

+The Group has collateral agreements between the individual group entities, of which PAC, (which the Fund is a subfund of), is one, and relevant counterparties in place under each of these market master agreements.
 The Fund also has the ability to enter into cleared derivative positions under the EMIR (European Market Infrastructure Regulation).

 There are hedging arrangements in place for the liabilities.
 In addition to some product/purpose specific arrangements, the main objective of the hedging arrangement is to broadly match a subset of the market consistent liabilities and hence protect the Solvency II position of the with-profits business against adverse market movements.
-A benchmark of a theoretical replicating portfolio (comprising of equity put options and interest rate exposures) representing the liabilities has been determined, based on characteristics of the with-profits liability.
+A benchmark of a theoretical replicating portfolio (comprising of equity put options and interest rate exposures)

+representing the liabilities has been determined, based on characteristics of the with-profits liability.
+The actual and required hedging positions are monitored on a monthly basis and rebalanced if required.

 The Fund deals in an appropriate amount of hedging instruments so that movements in the instruments held reflect movements in the benchmark put options representing the liabilities.
 The actual and required hedging positions are monitored at least monthly, and the 1-month Value at Risk between the assets and benchmark is calculated.
 If this amount is significant, then an assessment is made as to whether or not to address the balance, and how much to rebalance.
 Automatic rebalancing is triggered if the monthly Value at Risk position of the hedges exceed the agreed threshold.